abhinav-jha-dev/Onion-Architecture-dotNet/README.md

 There is a Infrastructure layer for setting the infrastructure of the application.

 #Upcoming Changes:
+1. Swagger- for api documentation
-1. Unit Tests Environment.
+2. Unit Tests Environment.
-2. Integration Tests Environment.
+3. Integration Tests Environment.
-3. Selenium Tests Environment.
+4. Selenium Tests Environment.
-4. Middleware for Relational database.
+5. Middleware for Relational database.

+Learning Link:
+PPT Link: